NVIDIA/aistore/docs/getting_started.md

 # Getting Started

-You could run AIS on a single Linux or Mac machine.
-Or, you could quickly deploy your first AIS cluster on [GCP/GKE](https://cloud.google.com/kubernetes-engine) cloud.
-This document introduces these and other supported options and provides quick links for further information.
+AIStore runs on a single Linux or Mac machine.
+Bare-metal Kubernetes and [GCP/GKE](https://cloud.google.com/kubernetes-engine) Cloud-based deployments are also supported.
+There are numerous other options.

-Generally, when deciding how to deploy a system like AIS with so many options to choose from, a good place to start would be answering the following two fundamental questions:
+Generally, when deciding how to deploy a system like AIS with so many possibilities to choose from, a good place to start would be answering the following two fundamental questions:

 * what's the dataset size, or sizes?
 * what hardware will I use?